 I’ve had doctors who were surprised that I can distinguish most of my hallucinations from reality, so I’m led to believe it’s not common, but I do have a relative with schizophrenia who does it, too.
 So it’s not just my invention.

 If I’m in the car and I hear the driver (I don’t drive.
 I have a license, but it scares my family.
 It’s disheartening at times.) singing along with the radio, I look at the driver’s mouth to see if it’s moving.
 Sometimes it is, and I’m hearing them singing.
-Sometimes it isn’t, and then I realize I’m just hallucinating them singing.
+Sometimes it isn’t, and then I realize I’m just hallucinating.

-Being 12 years into my treatment for bipolar, nothing now is nearly as scary as it used to be.
-I used to be completely entranced by horrific hallucinations and believed completely that they were real.
+Being 15 years into my treatment for bipolar, nothing now is nearly as scary as it used to be.
+I used to be entranced by horrific hallucinations and believed completely that they were real.
 I once sat next to Satan on an American Airlines flight (I really was on an airplane).
 He had a little boy in his lap, and I was trying to figure out how to signal to the stewardess that the boy needed help, but I was nearly paralyzed by fear.
-I looked down between my feet so he couldn’t see me crying (which would give me away), and the floor of the aircraft had disappeared.
+I looked down between my feet so he couldn’t see me crying (which would give me away), and the floor of the aircraft disappeared.
 I was sitting 40,000 feet above the earth with nothing between me and the tiny lights below but air.
 That was real to me.

-By 3 years ago, I’d come around to being aware of almost all my hallucinations.
+By 5 years ago, I’d come around to being aware of almost all my hallucinations.
 I once saw a flock of black angels/bird people flying over the car I was riding in.
 I knew it was a hallucination, but it still mattered to me.
 I wasn’t at all afraid.
-It was beautiful.
+It was awe-inspiring and utterly breathtaking.
 I watched them swoop and dive around each other.
-They were fast and graceful.
+They were swift and graceful.
 I watched until they disappeared.
-That memory is still special to me.
+That memory will always special to me.
 That experience was only mine.
-No one else in the world can possibly have that memory, not even the people that were there.
+No one else in the world can possibly have that memory, not even the people who were there.